 Product-market fit erosion captures customers whose needs evolved away from the product’s capabilities.
 Their workflow changed, their team restructured, or the product roadmap diverged from their requirements.
 Price becomes the explanation because it is simpler than articulating a gradual misalignment.

 Genuine price sensitivity — situations where a lower price would actually change the outcome — typically accounts for fewer than 10% of customers who cite price.
 These are real budget constraint cases where organizational spending cuts or genuine competitive price advantages drove the decision.
+For this thin slice of customers, a discount might actually move the outcome; for the other 90% of “price” responses, a discount would have no effect because price was never the binding constraint.

-How conversational research closes the gap
+How does conversational research close the gap?

 Conversational churn research replaces the single-label format of surveys with an adaptive dialogue that follows the customer’s actual experience.
 Rather than asking “why did you cancel?” and accepting the first answer, the conversation probes through multiple layers.